 As a three-time entrepreneur, Joe offers the following advice for new business owners: “If you’re not willing to work, in the true sense of the word,…and sacrifice some of the comforts in life — parties, video games, going out drinking with your friends — then your business is going to suffer.
 But a lot of people don’t understand that, I feel, and they get into a business and aren’t prepared for the amount of work and sacrifice that is required in order to make it successful.”

 To help the food truck stand out and attract customers passing by, Joe and Nick hired Loud Mouth Wraps (a division of Jungle Communications Inc.) to create a vehicle wrap with an eye-catching design.
 “Sam and the whole team are great to work with,” said Joe.
 “We’re super happy with the truck.
 It came out great.
 We’ve been getting tons of compliments during service so that’s a win.”

-Venti Italian Specialities serves a variety of homemade hot and cold sandwiches Monday through Friday, at Exchange Place on Hudson and Grand, right near the 9/11 Memorial in Jersey City, NJ.
-The brothers will also occasionally prepare two or three dinners during the week on Columbus Avenue near the Base Fitness gym.
+Venti Italian Specialities serves a variety of homemade hot and cold sandwiches Monday through Friday.
+You can find them at Exchange Place on Hudson and Grand, right near the 9/11 Memorial in Jersey City.
+The brothers also occasionally prepare two or three dinners during the week on Columbus Avenue near the Base Fitness gym.

 Check out the Venti Italian Specialties food truck:

 That’s a wrap for this #OperationEntrepreNATION installment.
 Stay tuned for more local business lessons and inspirations!